uswds/uswds-site/_posts/2021-03-01-improving-emergency-response.md

 - **Develop new USWDS components** to support agency emergency response efforts

 Taking action on what we learned from the research, we created and updated several design system components and templates to address the common needs agencies faced.
-These updates are included in [Release 2.10.0]({{ site.baseurl }}/about/releases/#version-2100) and you can learn more about them in our [December 2020 monthly call](https://www.youtube.com/watch?v=OhtiTfKAIRw&feature=emb_logo).
+These updates are included in [Release 2.10.0]({{ site.baseurl }}/about/releases/#version-2100) and you can learn more about them in our [December 2020 monthly call [youtube.com]](https://www.youtube.com/watch?v=OhtiTfKAIRw&feature=emb_logo).

 ## Research themes and insights

 We took quotes and highlights from the interviews to create data points.
-Using an [affinity map](https://methods.18f.gov/decide/affinity-mapping/) to group similar data points together, we assigned an overarching theme to each group and identified high-level insights that focused the challenges into more actionable solutions.
+Using an [affinity map [18f.gov]](https://methods.18f.gov/decide/affinity-mapping/) to group similar data points together, we assigned an overarching theme to each group and identified high-level insights that focused the challenges into more actionable solutions.

 <div class="margin-top-4 margin-bottom-5">